Arthritis and posture problems like forward head carriage might seem unrelated at first glance, but these two issues are often closely intertwined.

 Posture arthritis is a term used to describe the postural changes that develop due to arthritis-related pain and inflammation.

-Arthritis in the neck, specifically, can weaken muscles and stiffen joints, leading to a forward shift of the head.
+Arthritis in the neck, specifically, can weaken muscles and stiffen joints (such as hip joint stress), leading to a forward shift of the head.

 When arthritis affects the cervical vertebrae, the natural curve of the neck begins to straighten or even reverse.